EveMeows/SeasonCounter/README.md

 But, using srlua, we can also turn it into an executable file. <br/>
 First, download and install [srlua](https://github.com/LuaDist/srlua).

-For windows users, I offer a precompiled binary in the Releases page.

-Also, for Windows users, there are precompiled binaries in [this](https://github.com/noahp/srlua-mingw) github repository. <br>
-Though I do not know how safe it is and I recommend just compiling it yourself.
 ```bash
   # Will output counter.exe which can be ran
   glue.exe srlua.exe main.lua counter.exe